dcao/seascape/README.md

 # seascape

-UCSD offers a tool called [CAPE](cape.ucsd.edu), which allows students to report feedback on their course at the end of each term.
+UCSD offers a tool called [CAPE](http://cape.ucsd.edu), which allows students to report feedback on their course at the end of each term.
 However, the site has some issues which make the data harder to understand.
 Most notably, there's no context for any of the numbers, so it's pretty hard to compare classes and professors.

-Seascape (Super Extra Awesome Spicy CAPE) is a solution to this, providing visualizations and extra statistics to make CAPE data easier to understand and compare.
+Seascape (Super Extra Awesome Spicier CAPE) is a solution to this, providing visualizations and extra statistics to make CAPE data easier to understand and compare.

+For more info, see [the blogpost](https://cao.st/posts/seascape).

 ## Scraping data